-- 1. Access AGS Prime and log in using your individual username and password. - 2.
+- Access AGS Prime and log in using your individual username and password. - 2.
 On the top blue menu ribbon, select Participant Management. - 3.
 Locate the participant's name in the list of participants that appears on the screen and click on the green folder icon next to his/her name to open the participant's record for editing. - 4.
 Scroll down to the Trainings folder and click on the folder whose primary type of training matches the type of training that has been completed (either Classroom Occupational Training or OJT).
 Enter the End Date as the last day of training services received.
 Click the drop-down menu on the Training Completed field and select Yes to indicate that the training was completed. - 5.
 Click on the Save icon at the top of the screen. - 6.
 Repeat this process for any additional trainings that have been completed. - 7.
-In the same participant's record, scroll down to the Programs folder and click the blue pencil icon to edit the participant's Programs record. - 8.
+In the same participants record, scroll down to the apprenticeship folder, and click on the blue icon to edit the participant's Apprenticeship record. - 8.
+Scroll down to the "Apprenticeship Information" and enter an end date for the apprenticeship.
+This date should coincide with the end date entered for your OJT training.
+Please note that there is a section for the final wage information.
+Please enter wage information even though these fields are optional. - 9.
+In the same participant's record, scroll down to the Programs folder and click the blue pencil icon to edit the participant's Programs record. - 10.
 Scroll down to the section titled "Apprenticeship Training During Enrollment" and enter date for Date Completed First Apprenticeship and the Date Completed, During Program Participation, an Education or Training Program Leading to a Recognized Postsecondary Credential or Employment.
-Please note that the date entered for "date completed first apprenticeship" should either be the same date or earlier date than the date entered for Date Completed, During Program Participation, an Education or Training to a Recognized Postsecondary Credential or Employment.
-Please note that the date entered for Date Completed, During Program Participation, an Education or Training Program Leading to a Recognized Postsecondary Credential or Employment. - 9.
+Please note that the date entered for "date completed first apprenticeship" should either be the same date or earlier date than the date entered for Date Completed, During Program Participation, an Education or Training Program Leading to a Recognized Postsecondary Credential or Employment. - 11.
 Once the program completion date is entered, the box marked Training-Related Employment will activate.
 Use the drop-down menu to choose the appropriate response.
-Yes, No, or Unknown - indicating whether the student-maintained employment with his/her current employer or obtained employment with a new employer after program completion.
-Please enter wage information even though these fields are optional. - 10.
-Do NOT enter a date in the Program Exit field and do not select a reason for exit unless no other grantrelated services will be provided to the participant.
-For the Program Exit field, "Program" refers to the ALAMAP Project, not the specific apprenticeship program that the participant completed; NOTE: For a participant to be considered exited the program they should not have received a grant-funded service for 90 days. - 11.
-Click the Save button at the top of the form. - 12.
+Yes, No, or Unknown indicating whether the student-maintained employment with his/her current employer or obtained employment with a new employer after program completion. - 12.
+Do NOT enter a date in the Program Exit field and do not select a reason for exit unless no other grant-related services will be provided to the participant.
+For the Program Exit field, "Program" refers to the ALAMAP Project, not the specific apprenticeship program that the participant completed; NOTE: For a participant to be considered exited the program they should not have received a grant-funded service for 90 days. - 13.
+Click the Save button at the top of the form. - 14.
 Do NOT forget to upload documentation of training and program completion by selecting "Create New Participant Attachment" on the side blue menu ribbon, completing required fields, and selecting the appropriate file for upload.
 This step can be omitted for training completion that is documented on the student's college transcript as an official college award.